-This article is in response to the Journal of the National Cancer Institute’s 2013 study on fish oil and prostate cancer.
+This article is in response to this paper Journal of the National Cancer Institute’s 2013 study on fish oil and prostate health…*

 What Pharmacists are Saying about Omega-3

 Subjects in this study were not given fish oil.
 So, no, you cannot conclude that.

 The lead author of the study said so himself: “These results do not address the question of whether Omega-3s play a detrimental role in prostate cancer,” noted Dr. Theodore Brasky of The Ohio State University.

 I will share documented facts in bold (and my opinions in italics.)
 If you know how to interpret scientific publications, I suggest you read the study yourself and come to your own conclusions.
 Or take this to your doctor for interpretation.

 Obvious disclaimer: yes, I have a dog in this fight.